oktadev/okta-blog/_source/_posts/2020-06-08-serverless-lambda-functions-csharp.md

 type: conversion
 ---

 Serverless was only first coined as a concept 8 years ago in 2012 by Ken Fromm in [The future of the world is serverless](https://read.acloud.guru/why-the-future-of-software-and-apps-is-serverless-reprinted-from-10-15-2012-b92ea572b2ef).
 Even with the rise of cloud computing, the world still revolves around servers.
-That won’t last, though.
+That won't last, though.
 Cloud apps are moving into a serverless world, and that will bring big implications for the creation and distribution of software and applications.
 If you come from traditional service architecture roots of on-premises or even early cloud computing where you were basically just renting VM's you might wonder what all the fuss is about.

 Speed-to-delivery is the name of the game.
 In the modern development world, ideas are plentiful as are the number of people to fulfill those ideas.
 Companies are competing for a *finite pool of customers* and often it has felt like the winner takes all.
 Your organization's ability to rapidly get ideas to market has a **huge** impact on your ability to find new customers, retain existing customers, and lower your bottom line.